ytorg/Yotter/README.md

 This data will never be used for any other purpose than offering the service to the user.

-#### Others
-If you want to use a specific Nitter instance you can replace it on the file `app/routes.py`.

 #### 🔐 Security
 Only the hash of your password is stored on the database.
 Also no personal information of any kind is kept on the app itself, if a hacker gets access to it only thing they could do would be to follow/unfollow some accounts.